docQodly/docs/docs/language/string.md

 #### Example 1

-This example illustrates the use of Substring.
+This example illustrates the use of `substring`.
 The results, described in the comments, are assigned to the variable vsResult.

 ```4d
- var vsResult : Text
+ var vsResult : string
- vsResult=Substring("08/04/62",4,2) // vsResult gets "04"
+ vsResult=substring("08/04/62",4,2) // vsResult gets "04"
- vsResult=Substring("Emergency",1,6) // vsResult gets "Emerge"
+ vsResult=substring("Emergency",1,6) // vsResult gets "Emerge"
- vsResult=Substring(var,2) // vsResult gets all characters except the first
+ vsResult=substring(var,2) // vsResult gets all characters except the first

 ```